 Bluebirds can be found in rural gardens, orchards, and suburban gardens near open farmland.

-So when do Bluebirds lay eggs?
-The breeding season for these birds begins in April and will go through July, although a couple of weeks on either side is possible.
+The breeding season for Eastern Bluebirds begins in April and will go through July, although a couple of weeks on either side is possible.

-The fact that these birds are cavity nesters makes them ideal candidates for a birdhouse
+These birds are cavity nesters making them ideal candidates for a birdhouse.

 The female lays 1 egg each day until the clutch size reaches between 3-6 pale blue eggs.